hyurl/goroutine/README.md

 3. Worker threads are only meant to run CPU intensive code, they will not do any help for I/O intensive work.
-Being said so, it is still danger to block the worker thread for too long, this module doesn't have the ability to detect if a thread is hanged and fork more threads, all tasks are delivered to the threads using the round-robin method.
+Being said so, it is still danger to block the worker thread for too long.

 ## A Little Tips